7 Energy Supplements That Work (& Why You Have Low Energy)

 Just because there is not an agreement on what causes adrenal burn out doesn't mean that these supplements don't work.

-Certain adrenal adaptogens (such as ashwagandha) have been shown to increase testosterone, improve sleep, help with weight loss, improve thyroid function and help normalize serum cortisol.
+Certain adrenal adaptogens (such as ashwagandha) have been shown to increase testosterone, improve sleep, help with weight loss (11), improve thyroid function and help normalize serum cortisol.

-Adrenal glandulars have less studies compared to adrenal adaptogens but in my experience they tend to work quite well.
+Adrenal glandulars have fewer studies compared to adrenal adaptogens but in my experience, they tend to work quite well.

 You can learn more about using adrenal glandulars here.

 And you can learn more about using adrenal adaptogens here.